dokutan/mouse_m908/README.md

 - [License](#license)

 ## Status
-All settings from the official software are implemented, except repeating macros, which seems to be broken in the official software and is therefore currently disabled in this program.
+All known settings from the official software are implemented for the M908.
+The other mice have varying levels of support.

 ### Supported mice
 Name | Support | VID:PID | Additional notes